google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 reg.showNotification('Hello world!', options);
 ```

 Save the code and reload the page in the browser.
-Click __Notify me! __in the browser to see the new additions to the notification.
+Click __Notify me!__ In the browser to see the new additions to the notification.

 #### Explanation